WaylayOvercast/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    theres alot of important differences but i would say the biggest two for me is the fact that you cant delete a web token in progress.. and the fact that tokens are stored client side.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcypt hashes what ever you put into it through an algorithm using a base64 alphabet. imo it is comparable to SHA-256 but, i dont know enough about either.

 3. How are unit tests different from integration and end-to-end testing?

+    unit tests are there to verify isolated parts of our code works as expected.

+    whereas integration testing is basically taking the same isolated parts of our code from the unit testing and allowing them one by one to work with eachother, that way we can see what conflicts with what.

+    end to end testing is a broad final sweep over the program from start to finnish, attempting to ensure everything works as planned together.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    you write a test for code that doesnt even exist, it helps you visualize and think logically about your next steps ... that being writing the thing that you plan to test, rinse and repeat.
+    (also if you ever change anything and the code breaks you have a whole test written for it so...go fix it!)